19hours/sg-statutes/Acts/Telecommunications Act.md

 (3) The Minister may make a special administration order in relation to a specified telecommunication licensee notwithstanding the commencement of —

-(a) any proceedings relating to the making of an order under section 210 of the Companies Act (Cap.
+(a) any proceedings relating to the making of an order under section 210 or 211I of the Companies Act (Cap.
 50) in relation to the specified telecommunication licensee;

+[Act 15 of 2017 wef 23/05/2017]

 (b) any proceedings relating to the making of a judicial management order under the Companies Act in relation to the specified telecommunication licensee; or